-Some winter storms are so severe that the Governor may declare a State of Emergency in order to utilize additional resources, such as the National Guard.
+Some winter storms are so severe that the Governor may declare a State of Emergency, allowing for the utilization of additional resources, such as the National Guard.
 Additionally, authorities have the option to limit the amount and type of vehicle travel.
-When this occurs, highway agencies are allowed to clear roads of snow and ice in a more effective manner.
+When this occurs, highway agencies should clear roads of snow and ice in a more effective manner.
 During a State of Emergency, MDOT SHA re-prioritizes its roadways to focus primarily on interstates, US routes, and roadways with high ADT.
 This focus ensures passable primary roadways for emergency equipment and intrastate commerce.